-- Self-assessment of teaching (i.e. teaching philosophy and personal growth statements, course expectations, approaches to grading and evaluation, methodology)
+- Self-assessment of teaching (i.e., self-reflection, teaching philosophy and personal growth statements, course expectations, approaches to grading and evaluation, methodology)

 - Peer evaluation of teaching

 - Student evaluation of instruction

 - Advising students

 - 2. Professional Development / Creative Activity / Scholarship.
 As stated above, the primary responsibility of an IAS member is to provide quality teaching; however, since professional development activities allow an IAS member to remain current in chemistry, some level of professional development or scholarship is expected.
-Professional development activities for IAS may include, but are not limited to, those activities that can be shown to relate to the individual's teaching or service responsibilities (as described in section 5.1.1.2 of the Guide to IAS promotions and portfolio development at UW-La Crosse (https://kb.uwlax.edu/104056)
+Professional development activities for IAS may include, but are not limited to, those activities that can be shown to relate to the individual's teaching or service responsibilities (as described in section 5.1.1.2 of the Guide to IAS promotion.

-- Participation in workshops, institutes, seminars, graduate courses, or participation in professional organizations or attendance at professional meetings

-- Publication of literature reviews

-- Formal coursework

-- Participation in continuing education

-- Mentoring

-- Scholarship (as defined in Appendix XII.A)

-- In-service training

-- Professional certification

-- 3. Service.
-The expectations for involvement in service activities by IAS members of the Department of Chemistry & Biochemistry will differ on the basis of the individual's title prefix.
-Examples of IAS service activities (as provided in section 5.1.1.3 of the Guide to IAS promotions and portfolio development at UW-La Crosse (https://kb.uwlax.edu/104056)